-Age 60 with 20 years of credited service in Connecticut, or 35 years of credited service including at least 25 years of service in Connecticut 2.00% of the average annual salary times the years of credited service (maximum benefit is 75% of average annual salary during the 3 years of highest salary) 25 years of credited service including 20 years of Connecticut service, or age 55 with 20 years of credited service including 15 years of Connecticut service Benefit amounts are reduced by 6.00% per year for the first 5 years preceding normal retirement age and 4.00% per year for the next 5 years preceding the normal retirement age.
-Effective July 1, 1999, the reduction for individuals with 30 or more years of service is 3.00% per year by which retirement precedes normal retirement date.
-2.00% of average annual salary times credited service to date of disability, but not less than 15% of average annual salary, nor more than 50% of average annual salary.
-In addition, disability benefits under this plan (without regard to cost-of-living adjustments) plus any initial award of social security benefits and workers' compensation cannot exceed 75% of annual average salary.
+Normal retirement Age 60 with 20 years of credited service in Connecticut, or 35 years of Normanethement credited service including at least 25 years of service in Connecticut 2.00% of the average annual salary times the years of credited service Benefit calculation (maximum benefit is 75% of average annual salary during the 3 years of highest salary) 25 years of credited service including 20 years of Connecticut service, or Early retirement age 55 with 20 years of credited service including 15 years of Connecticut service Benefit amounts are reduced by 6.00% per year for the first 5 years Early retirement preceding normal retirement age and 4.00% per year for the next 5 years amount preceding the normal retirement age.
+Effective July 1, 1999, the reduction amount for individuals with 30 or more years of service is 3.00% per year by which retirement precedes normal retirement date.
+2.00% of average annual salary times credited service to date of disability, but not less than 15% of average annual salary, nor more than 50% of Service connected average annual salary.
+In addition, disability benefits under this plan disability amount (without regard to cost-of-living adjustments) plus any initial award of social security benefits and workers' compensation cannot exceed 75% of annual average salary.

-Notes to Financial Statements As of and for the Year Ended June 30, 2021
+Notes to Financial Statements As of and for the Year Ended June 30, 2022

+Five years of credited service

+10 years of service

+100%

-Non-service connected disability service requirement Five years of credited service Vesting - service 10 years of service Vesting - amount 100% Pre-retirement death benefit amount Lump-sum return of contributions with interest or surviving spouse benefit depending on length of service
+Lump-sum return of contributions with interest or surviving spouse benefit depending on length of service